elunna/nerfhack-changelog/README.md

 There are 22 different cards in the deck, each having a potentially good or bad effect.
 About half the cards are "good" and half "bad".
 There is a nudge factor that occurs if the deck is cursed or blessed.

 If cursed, the drawn card value will be lowered by one notch.
 This means The World is impossible to draw with a cursed deck since it's the highest numbered card at 22.
 It also doubles the chance of drawing The Tower since that card is number 1.

 If blessed, the drawn card value is raised by one notch.
 This effectively doubles your chances of drawing The World and prevents The Tower from being drawn.

+If no effects interfere with drawing or the BUC status of the deck, an uncursed deck has about a 24.3% chance of granting a wish and a blessed deck has a 43.5% chance.

 **Before you start drawing cards, your current alignment is set to -1.** Be wary of any artifacts you may wish for because an artifact blast is guaranteed - both because your alignment is negative and because artifact blasts will always occur if possible.
 Artifact blasts have also been increased, making early arti-wishes much more dangerous.